The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Train companies||Italo, Frecciarossa, Intercity Notte, Trenitalia, Intercity, Frecciabianca, Regionale Veloce or Regionale|

-Trains from Milan to Rome cover the 296 miles (477 km) long trip taking on average 6 h 50 min with our travel partners like Italo, Frecciarossa, Intercity Notte, Trenitalia, Intercity, Frecciabianca, Regionale Veloce or Regionale.
+Trains from Milan to Rome cover the 296 miles (477 km) long journey taking on average 6 h 35 min with our travel partners like Italo, Frecciarossa, Intercity Notte, Trenitalia, Intercity, Frecciabianca, Regionale Veloce or Regionale.
 Normally, there are 25 trains operating per day, including direct services available.
-While the average ticket price for this route costs around £38, you can find the cheapest train ticket for as low as £29.
+You can get the cheapest train tickets for this route for as low as £26, but the average price of train tickets is £30.
 Travellers depart most frequently from Milano Centrale and arrive in Roma Termini.

-Find the best trains from Milan to Rome with Omio's travel partners Frecciarossa and Italo from £30.
-We can find you the best deals, timetables and tickets when comparing and booking the best trip.
+Travel from Milan to Rome from £26 with Omio’s train partners Italo, Trenitalia and Frecciarossa!
+You can find the best timetables and tickets when comparing and booking the most convenient journey for you.

 Using trains to travel from Milan to Rome is easy and efficient, with trains running regularly on a daily schedule throughout the week.
 There are around 70 Milan to Rome trains per day and the journey takes between 3 and 8 hours depending on the service, route and number of changes.
 On average, the journey on the Milan to Rome train routes takes around 4h30min, and there are both direct trains and journeys that will involve changes.